STANCE #9 – SEPTEMBER EDITION

 Australians have good reason to be sceptical of foreign influence in our politics, particularly from the PRC.
 Whether malicious or not, entities associated with PRC state organs have shown great interest and skill in exerting soft power through education, civil society and the media.
 While measures to prohibit foreign donations won’t end the Australian public’s mistrust of the PRC government, it will demonstrate our politician’s commitment to protecting the sovereignty and transparency of our own political processes.

 Jonathan Gordon is an Assistant Policy Officer at NSW Trade & Investment.

-The opinions expressed in this article are the author’s and do not represent the views of China Matters.
+The opinions expressed in this article are the author’s and do not represent the views of China Matters or the NSW Government.